silvacms/documentation/source/silva/buildout.rst

 .. warning::

-   It's recommended to backup of your data before attempting any upgrade operation.
+   It's recommended to backup your data before attempting any upgrade operations.

 Using Buildout
 --------------